neformen/gulp-lesson/README.md

 - npm install
 - bower install

-#How to run with wathers or just build
+#How to run with watchers or just build

+- gulp serve

 - gulp build
-or
-- gulp serve

 --------------------
 Hometask: